Abyods-cd/poetry-data-work/README.md

 ## Anti-Plagiarism Notice

 Please note that the code and content in this project are intended for educational and reference purposes only.
 Any form of plagiarism or unauthorized use will be considered a violation of academic integrity.
 Ensure you comply with relevant academic and legal standards before using this material.
+You should not copy this project as your assignment.
 The consequences of any misuse are the sole responsibility of the user.